montoyamoraga/class-randomness/notes/week2.md

 # class-randomness-is-all-around

-## Week 2:  Introduction to randomness and sound art
+## Week 2:  Introduction to randomness and sound art with Pure Data and ChucK

 ### Sound art and computer music